uqlibrary/uqlibrary-reusable-components/README.md

 [View](https://uqlibraryonlineexhibitions.omeka.net/)

-Login details are in vault.
+Login as admin [here](https://uqlibraryonlineexhibitions.omeka.net/admin/) - user email and password are in Vault.

 The prefered method of styling is to style [the assets css file](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/applications/omeka/custom-styles.scss)